Skip to main content

 What are the reported side effects of semaglutide?

-Nausea (first 2-4 weeks)47%
+Nausea (first 2-4 weeks)Most frequently reported

-None beyond appetite change22%
+None beyond appetite changeModerately reported

-Injection site reaction6%
+Injection site reactionRarely reported

 Note: Multiple side effects can be reported per log.
 Nausea is the most commonly reported side effect and typically resolves within the first month according to self-reports.